2019 United Kingdom local elections: Analysis

-Leading up to the election journalist had noted the high turnout of the 2015 local election, when the 2015 general election took place, benefited the Conservatives greatly.
-Various sources have predicted a loss of seats for the Conservatives between 500 and 1000; with Conservative peer Lord Robert Hayward projected that them losing at least 800 seats, predicting 500 to go to the Liberal Democrats and 300 to Labour.
-Because the group of local councils varies with each cycle of local elections, the BBC and other analysts calculated a projected national vote share, which aims to assess what the council results indicate the UK-wide vote would be if the results were repeated at a general election.
-The BBC's estimate put Labour and the Conservatives on 28% (both down 7% from last year), the Liberal Democrats on 18% (up 2% from last year) and all other parties as 'other' on 25%.
-Some have argued that the Conservatives put their expectations so low so that the impact of losses were reduced.
+Leading up to the election, journalists had noted the Conservatives' had performed well when these council seats had last been elected in the 2015 local elections due to those elections coinciding with the 2015 general election, where the party made gains.
+Defending those gains was predicted to be difficult, and when combined with Theresa May's struggle to deliver on Brexit, various sources predicted a loss of between 500 and 1000 seats for the Conservatives.
+Conservative peer Lord Robert Hayward projected that his party would lose at least 800 seats, with 500 to go to the Liberal Democrats and 300 to Labour.

+The BBC and other analysts calculated projected national vote shares from these local election results.
+These projections aim to assess what the council results indicate the UK-wide vote would be if the results were repeated at a general election.
+The BBC's estimate put Labour and the Conservatives on 28% (both down 7% from the local elections the previous year), the Liberal Democrats on 18% (up 2%) and all other parties combined on 25%.

+Sir John Curtice, who calculated the BBC's national projected vote share, commented that the rise of smaller parties and in particular the independents showed a dissatisfaction with the party system presently.
+Additionally, Curtice noted how the Green Party benefited from recent climate protests across the country.

+Some argued that the Conservatives had set their expectations so low so that the perceived significance of their losses was reduced.
 Media reports described the results as poor for both Labour and the Conservatives, with many noting decline of Labour representation in some leave areas.
-It was also regarded as a disappointing result for the Labour because of expectations that they would gain.
+It was also regarded as a disappointing result for Labour because of expectations that they would make gains.

-Will Jennings, a professor at the University of Southampton analysed ward-level data and found little correlation to support Labour's decline in areas that voted 'leave'.
-With the Labour making gains and loses in areas that both voted to leave and remain in the 2016 referendum.
-Jennings instead noted the results better fit the transition in British politics; where large cities, areas with high student population and professionals moving towards Labour, whilst deindustrialised towns are moving towards the Conservatives.
-Sir John Curtice, who calculated the BBC's national projected vote share, commented that the rise of smaller parties and in particular the independents showed a dissatisfaction with the party system presently.
-Additionally, Curtice noted how the Green party benefited from recent climate protests across the country.
-Simon Briscoe, statistician and director of The Data Analysis Bureau, was critical of the idea that the Liberal Democrats had surge on the scale that commentators describes, he instead attributed this towards much lower turnout from the 2015 election.
-An example of this is that swings towards the Liberal Democrats masks that the numbers voting for them hadn't changed significantly from 2015.
+Will Jennings, a professor at the University of Southampton analysed ward-level data and found little correlation between Labour's decline and the level of Brexit support in a ward.
+Labour made both gains and loses in areas that both voted to leave and remain in the 2016 referendum.
+Jennings instead noted the results better fit the transition in British politics at that time; where large cities, areas with high student populations, and professionals were moving towards Labour, whilst deindustrialised towns were moving towards the Conservatives.

+Simon Briscoe, statistician and director of The Data Analysis Bureau, was critical of the idea that the Liberal Democrats had experienced a surge on the scale that commentators described.
+He instead attributed their gains to a much lower turnout when compared to the 2015 local elections.
+An example of this is that any swings in vote share towards the Liberal Democrats masked the fact that the number of votes for them hadn't changed significantly from 2015.

 Martin Baxter, the creator of the political analytics website Electoral Calculus, suggested that the election data indicated that the next general election could produce a Labour-Scottish Nationalist coalition government.